deuxfleurs-org/garage/doc/Load_Balancing.md

 is not well-balanced: the space between the tokens varies a lot, and some partitions are thus bigger than others.
 This problem was demonstrated in the original Dynamo DB paper.

-To solve this, we want to apply a second method for partitionning our dataset:
+To solve this, we want to apply a better second method for partitionning our dataset:

 1. fix an initially large number of partitions (say 1024) with evenly-spaced delimiters,